micanogueira/micanogueira.github.io/content/highlights/educational.md

     {{< fa solid award >}}&nbsp;[Won a full government scholarship] through the University for all Program ([ProUni]), after passing the National High School Exam ([ENEM]).

-    {{< fa solid book-open-reader >}}&nbsp;Accepted two consecutive semesters to be a teaching assistant in the Financial Management program, teaching the subjects of [Introduction to Accounting] and [Financial Mathematics], respectively.
+    {{< fa solid book-open-reader >}}&nbsp;Accepted two consecutive semesters to be a course tutor in the Financial Management program, tutoring the subjects of [Introduction to Accounting] and [Financial Mathematics], respectively.

-    {{< fa solid handshake-angle >}}&nbsp;Engaged in extension programs, acting as a volunteer in support of the [“Census and Citizenship”] project.
+    {{< fa solid handshake-angle >}}&nbsp;Engaged in university extension programs, acting as a volunteer in support of the [“Census and Citizenship”] project.

     {{< fa solid users >}}&nbsp;Invited to be the [coordinator of a new extension program] - “Student - University - Society Integration Program” - due to the outstanding dedication in the previous program.